solidjs/solid-docs/WRITING.md

 ### Code examples

-Solid's documentation contains example code, such as you've seen here in this guide.
+Solid's documentation contains example code, like you've seen here in this guide.
-We use Markdown for creating inline code and code blocks.
+Markdown lets you create inline code and code blocks.

 If you want to call out a single command or a file path, surround the text with single back ticks: `.